-Over the past decade I’ve written more than a dozen walks around the cultural history of health and medicine in London, and given hundreds of performances.
 In addition to a long-running collaboration with Wellcome Collection, I’ve led walks for the Museum of London, the Bloomsbury Festival, the Queen’s Gallery, the British Science Festival, UCL Medical School, Imperial College Medical School, Regent’s College, ACCENT International, the Royal College of General Practitioners, and many schools and colleges.

 Below is a list of the guided walks I’m currently offering – all are around two hours long, and suitable for groups of up to 25 people.
 If you’d like to enquire about arranging a walk, drop me a line at richard [at] richardbarnettwriter [dot] com.

 Meeting point: Holborn tube